 Although Cystic Fibrosis can cause lifelong difficulty and shortened life-span, the CF Foundation has been able to conduct research on the disease and have been able to create medications that can potentially help those with Cystic Fibrosis.
 Because of the CF Foundation, Lloyd's disease has been managed and he's been able to experience life the same way that many of us are able to.

 Number one, by spreading awareness!
-Cystic Fibrosis is a rare disease, so not many people are familiar with it, despite the widespread effects that it has on the body.
+Cystic Fibrosis is a rare disease, so not many people are familiar with it, despite its widespread effects on the body.

 Number two, donate!
 The Cystic Fibrosis Foundation is a great organization that helps fund research for treatment and improving the quality of life for CF patients.